hashicorp/terraform-website/content/source/docs/enterprise/private/install-installer.html.md

 [recovering from failures](/reliability-availability.html#recovery-from-failures-1)
 and should be selected based on your organization's preferences.

-1. **Production - Mounted Disk** - This mode stores data in a separate directory on the host, with the intention that the directory is configured to store its data on an external disk, such as EBS, iSCSI, etc.
-1. **Production - External Services** - This mode stores the majority of the stateful data used by the instance in an external Postgresql database as well as an external S3-compatible endpoint.
+1. **Production - External Services** - This mode stores the majority of the stateful data used by the instance in an external PostgreSQL database as well as an external S3-compatible endpoint.
 There is still critical data stored on the instance that must be managed with snapshots.
 Be sure to checked the [PostgreSQL Requirements](#postgresql-requirements) for what needs to be present for Terraform Enterprise to work.
+This option is best for users with expertise managing PostgreSQL or users that have access to managed PostgreSQL offerings like [AWS RDS](https://aws.amazon.com/rds/).
+1. **Production - Mounted Disk** - This mode stores data in a separate directory on the host, with the intention that the directory is configured to store its data on an external disk, such as EBS, iSCSI, etc. This option is best for users with experience mounting performant block storage.
 1. **Demo** - This mode stores all data on the instance.
 The data can be backed up with the snapshot mechanism for restore later.